parryadig/AgriTech/README.md

  - Pillow
  - Numpy
  - Opencv
-**Build CNN model trained on 10k image dataset provided kaggle of different Healthy and Unheathy plant image dataset**
+**Trained the CNN on a data-set comprised of 10k images of different healthy and unheathy plants**

 ![ScreenShot](/Web-APP/images/2.JPG)

 ### **Weather Prediction:**
  - openweathermap
  - bs4
  - Given Two type of weather forcast

-Openweathermap Api give the real time forcast
-Web Scarping using bs4 (python library) will give the 15 days weather forcast
+Used Openweathermap api in order to provide real time forecasts Web Scraping using BeautifulSoul in order to display the weather for the next 15 days